alchemyplatform/aa-sdk/site/packages/aa-ethers/account-signer/sendTransaction.md

 `sendTransaction` is a method on `AccountSigner` that sends transactions on behalf of the `AccountSigner`'s smart contract account, with request and response formatted as if you were using the ethers.js library.

+Note that `to` field of transaction is required, and among other fields of transaction, only `data`, `value`, `maxFeePerGas`, `maxPriorityFeePerGas` fields are considered and optional.
+Support for other fields is coming soon.

 ## Usage

 ::: code-group